A season of joy -- and caution -- kicks off in New Orleans

 “I think most krewes, particularly, I know, for Zulu, we’ve been very proactive, leaning in, with respect to all of the safety protocols that have been in place since the onset of this thing,” James said Wednesday.
 “Our float captains are confirming our riders are vaccinated.
 And part of the look for the 2022 Mardi Gras season is face masks.”

-Statistics still show reason for concern in a state where the pandemic has claimed more than 15,000 lives over the past two years.
-Louisiana health officials reported more than 1,287 hospitalizations as of Tuesday — a sharp increase from fewer than 200 in mid-December.
-Still, reports nationwide indicate the omicron-driven illnesses are milder than previous cases.
+Reasons for concern remain in a state where the pandemic has claimed more than 15,000 lives over the past two years.
+Louisiana health officials reported 1,412 hospitalizations as of Wednesday — up from fewer than 200 in mid-December.

-Dedicated parade participants aren’t stopping precautions at masks and shots.
-Muses founder Staci Rosenberg said the krewe had planned to gather at a bar a couple of blocks off the streetcar route to await the passing of the Phunny Phorty Phellows’ procession.
-Now, they’ve moved that party to an outside parking lot.
+Muses founder Staci Rosenberg said the krewe had planned to gather in a bar near the streetcar route to await the Phunny Phorty Phellows.
+The virus surge prompted a move outside.

-Hassig, meanwhile, says she doesn’t plan to attend any indoor gatherings.
+Hassig, meanwhile, says she doesn’t plan to attend indoor gatherings.
 She, is, however, determined to ride in the Feb.
-24 parade — vaccinated, face covered with an N95 mask and knowing that outdoor activities are generally less likely to spread disease.
+24 parade — vaccinated, wearing an N95 mask and knowing that outdoor activities are safer.

-Hassig rode in her first parade in 2006 as the city fought to recover from catastrophic flooding following Hurricane Katrina.
-Now, she wants to participate in the tourist-dependent, tradition-loving city’s recovery from the economic ravages of the virus.
+Hassig rode in her first parade in 2006 as the city struggled to recover from Hurricane Katrina.
+Now, she wants to participate in the recovery from the economic ravages of the virus.

 “It’s incredibly important, financially, for the city that this go well,” she said.